Section 5 – Employees

 Tax Credit for Career Extension – Quebec

-Since 2019, the tax credit for experienced workers is renamed the “tax credit for career extension”.
-In 2019, individuals aged 60 and over28 are eligible for a non-refundable tax credit of 15% of their work income over $5,000.
+The tax credit for career extension allows individuals aged 60 and over27 to benefit from a non-refundable tax credit of 15% of their work income over $5,000.
 The credit is calculated on a maximum work income of $10,000 if the individual is aged 60 to 64 and $11,000 if the individual is aged 65 and over.
-This tax credit can neither be carried over nor transferred to a spouse and is reduced when the work income exceeds $34,610.29
+This tax credit can neither be carried over nor transferred to a spouse and is reduced when the work income exceeds $35,20528.

-28 If the worker reaches the eligibility age during the year, only the income earned from that time will be eligible for the tax credit.
-29 Amount indexed annually.
-A transitional rule applies to taxpayers who were already aged 65 and over in 2015.
+27 If the worker reaches the eligibility age during the year, only the income earned from that time will be eligible for the tax credit.
+28 Amount indexed annually.

 Tax credit for low-income individuals and families – Ontario

 Ontario offers a non-refundable tax credit of 5.05% of an individual’s employment income, up to a maximum credit of $850 per individual ($1,700 per couple).
 The credit is gradually reduced to nil when the individual’s or the couple’s income reaches $38,500 or $68,500 respectively.

 This document is up to date as of September 3, 2020 and reflects the status of legislation, including proposed amendments at this date.